RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-07-06-RabbitMQ-Intro.md

 ![A DSC Resource for RabbitMQ?](/images/rabbitmq/dscresource.png)

-We have a RabbitMQ server is up and running!
+We have a RabbitMQ server up and running!
 What can we do with it?

 ### Managing RabbitMQ with RabbitMQTools